LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 respectively.
 Thus, we use a two-dimensional CUDA thread-block and three-dimensional compute grid to map the loop iterations to CUDA threads.
-In comparison to the RAJA CUDA example in :ref:`tut-kernelexecpols-label` , ``RAJA::loop`` methods support execution policies which enable mapping directly to the global thread ID of a compute grid.
+In comparison to the RAJA CUDA example in :ref:`tut-kernelexecpols-label` , ``RAJA::loop`` methods support execution policies, which enable mapping directly to the global thread ID of a compute grid.

 Using a combination of ``RAJA::tile`` and ``RAJA::loop`` methods,